inejc/mcts/README.md

 Examples can be found in the test directory.

 ##### Important
+- Because of comparison state's method getAvailableActionsForCurrentAgent() must always either return the same instances of objects or return objects that override equals and hashCode methods.
-Before every tree expansion and simulation a deep clone of represented state is created.
+- Before every tree expansion and simulation a deep clone of represented state is created.
 This can lead to performance issues and should be taken into account when implementing MctsDomainState.

 ## License
 This project is licensed under the terms of the MIT license.
 See LICENSE.md.